 Also, note while we use some quotations, we don't use too many.
 This is because as mentioned earlier you should focus on reproducing your own interpretation and understanding of the text.
 The two poems are already quite famous.
 Your lecturer already knows them.
 There is no need to repeat the text of the poems extensively.

-1. The traditional approach to literature
+1. What is the traditional approach to literature?

 Now, this is just one interpretation.
 Several other approaches could be applied to this poem.
 In my analysis, I focused on mood, setting, theme, and the characterization of the persona or speaking voice in the poems.
 This could be seen as a Traditional approach.
+The traditional approach in literature is an approach that looks at the setting, character, plot, and other traditional elements of literature.

 A Historical-Biographical approach to Scannell's poem would attempt to find facts about his married life that may have contributed to the negative feelings expressed in the poem.
 In the case of Scott, the fact that he was a Jamaican poet would help explain several aspects of the poem.
 For example, the title of the poem "Marrysong" is the Jamaican dialect for Marriage Song.